ialkhouri/PFNN_Attacks/README.md

 - This repo is for the paper submitted to the AAAI 2023 Safe and Robust AI Track.

 - We provide the original and adversarial sequences pushed to AlphFold.
 We use AlphaFold V2 located at "https://github.com/deepmind/alphafold".
 Samples of the .fasta files used are given inside the Sequences directory.
-The complete list is uploaded to the CMT website.
+The complete list of sequences is uploaded to the CMT website.

-- Our scripts that process the output pdb files, performs alignment with PyMOL (where the RMSD is also calcaulted), and computes the GDT are provided.
+- We generate sequences using "Find_input_search_space_ofseqs_examples.py".
+The comments inside the code serve as the guide to generate the adversarial sequences.

+- We process the output PDB files using "processPDB_structure_Distance_COVID.py".
+Two samples are given inside the "out" directory.
+Due, to space constraints, we will provide the complete list of the PDB files (for the reduced and full database AlphaFold configuration) upon acceptance.
+Make sure to unzip the folder inside "out".

+- The requirements to run the scripts are numpy, panda, and PyMOL.